SebGillman/SpeakerRecognitionGroupProject/README.md

 ### Data Aquisition

 The first component of the project involved experimenting with different datasets and understanding the type and quantity of data required for a successful product.
-The group focused on a combination of public datasets, for example the Speech Commands dataset  and zhvoice corpus , and the group’s own dataset .
+The group focused on a combination of public datasets, for example the [Speech Commands dataset](https://arxiv.org/abs/1804.03209) and [zhvoice corpus](https://github.com/fighting41love/zhvoice), and the [group’s own dataset](./TrainingDataGen/Training).
 The format of all speech datasets must be encoded using the Waveform Audio File Format (WAV).
 This is because WAV files do not lose any information when it comes to frequencies on the sound spectrum.

 The group has decided to combine the zhvoice corpus dataset with our own group dataset, which resulted in a total of 3253 people’s speech data.
 These audio files add up to around 900 hours in total and are clips of voice samples at maximum of 3 seconds.
 The different speakers are labelled into different integers, in the range of 0-3252.